instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 ## Improve parallellisation and get rid of global term ids

 Grouping and sorting is currently not done per segment, but only once we've gathered hits from each segment.
-When we group/sort/filter on context, we thus have to return to the segment each hit came from, and translate between global and local term ids, which is expensive.
-Determining the mapping also takes up time when opening an index.
+When we group/sort/filter on context, we thus have to return to the segment each hit came from, which is relatively inefficient.

-It should be faster to perform the operations per segment, then merge the results: this is inheritently parallelizable (because segments are independent of one another), eliminates term id conversions, minimizes resource contention, and makes disk reads less disjointed.
+It should be faster to perform the operations per segment, then merge the results: this is inheritently parallelizable (because segments are independent of one another), minimizes resource contention, and makes disk reads less disjointed.

-The merge step would use string comparisons/hashes instead of term sort order comparisons.
-Such a merge would work in a similar way as with distributed search.
+The merge step would use string comparisons instead of term sort order comparisons. (similar to how merging would work in a distributed search scenario).

-The global forward index API with global term ids and sort order would not be needed anymore after this change.
-This is good, because it's expensive to keep track of global term ids, especially when dynamically adding/removing documents.
-It would be especially impractical for distributed search, because then the term ids would need to be shared between nodes, which would be difficult and slow.

-How would we approach this:

-- [x] Remove the old external index format code.
-It relies on global forward index and global term ids and cannot (and should not) be supported going forward.
+Caching in BlackLab splits search into stages, e.g. "unsorted hits" > "sorted hits" > "page X from sorted hits".
+The first stage should be able to give you "page X from unsorted hits" even while it's fetching more hits.

+`HitsFromQuery` does this by merging hits from segments into a global list as the search progresses.
+But it's silly to build this merged list (with locking delays) and then "unmerge" it again so that we can sort hits per segment.
+Better would be to keep hits separated by segment.
+But then how do we get "page X from unsorted hits" before all hits have been fetched?

+One approach is to build a global list and keep the segment lists as well, but this takes up extra memory.

+We really just want a global _view_ of the unsorted hits.
+This view should grow over time as hits are fetched, and should be backed by the hits per segment.
+We could keep track of where hits can be found, i.e. "hit 13 in the global list is hit 3 from segment 5".
+This adds a layer of indirection, but only if we're making a (small) page of unsorted hits, which shouldn't be too bad.
+For efficiency, we could remember "stretches" of hits, i.e. "hit 13 in the global list is part of a stretch that starts at 10 and is 5 hits long, from segment 5 starting at 0".
+If the next step is sorting or grouping, we'll just use the hits from segments directly, skipping the layer of indirection.
+Even better, we may be able to lazy-initialize the global hits view, so we might not have to make it at all, or we might only need it after all hits have been fetched.

+### Done so far

+- remove old external index
+- `HitsSimple`, implemented by the `HitsInternal*` classes among others, is where we can iterate over hits. `Hits` does not implement this interface anymore; call `getHits()` to get a `HitsSimple` object.
+This removes a layer of indirection and separates functionality.
+- Got rid of global term ids.
+We use the per-segment forward index and terms object everywhere now.
+Large indexes should open much faster now, because we don't determine the global term id mappings anymore.
+- could we do away with PropertyValue hierarchy and use Object / String/Integer/... directly?
+- try to get rid of more useless abstract base classes like `Result` (?)
+-

+### Still to do

+- [ ] optimize how we use the per-segment forward index and terms objects (try to batch things by segment more)
+- [ ] Check the last remnants of the global forward index; clean up if possible.

 - [ ] Implement:
-  - [ ] Gather hits from a single index segment into a `HitsInternal` object.
   - [ ] Ensure several of these can be merged into another `HitsInternal` object _dynamically_, while the hits are being gathered (in the case where no sort has been requested).
   - [ ] Add a subclass that gathers hits from a single segment, sorts them, and allows them to be merged based on the sort value later.
   - [ ] Follow a similar approach for grouping.